Witch Doctor (song): Alvin and the Chipmunks versions

 The song has gained further popularity due to multiple covers performed by Alvin and the Chipmunks, another Ross Bagdasarian creation.
 The first was for their 1960 album Sing Again with The Chipmunks, which would be released as a single and adapted into a musical segment in The Alvin Show, which in turn was included on the eponymous soundtrack of the animated series.
 In 1983, they performed the song on the Alvin and the Chipmunks episode "The Chipmunk Story" and for their 1984 album Songs from our TV Shows.
 The Chipmunk Adventure also features the song, this time sung by Mrs. Miller.
 The song was used for the opening of the 1990 TV special Rockin' Through the Decades, with each verse being sung by one of the Chipmunks in the style of a different artist.

 In 2007, a DeeTown remix cover featuring Chris Classic was recorded for the live-action/CGI film Alvin and the Chipmunks.
 This version reached No. 62 on the Billboard Hot 100 in January 2008.

 Cartoons version

-Danish band Cartoons covered "Witch Doctor" for their 1998 debut album, Toonage.
-Released on October 26, 1998, their version charted well in Europe, reaching the Top 40 in several countries, and peaking at on the UK Singles Chart in March 1999.
+The Danish band Cartoons covered "Witch Doctor" for their 1998 debut album, Toonage.
+Released on October 26, 1998, their version charted in Europe, reaching the top 40 in several countries and peaking at on the UK Singles Chart in March 1999.